itworks99/vtx1/src/assembler/README.md

 # VTX1 Assembler

-The VTX1 Assembler is a modern assembly language tool for the VTX1 architecture, implemented in Go.
+The VTX Assembler is a modern assembly language tool for the VTX1 architecture, implemented in Go.
 It combines lexical analysis, parsing, and code generation into a single efficient tool.

 ## Architecture